The production of high quality Pinot noir is not an easy pursuit.

 These many difficulties, though, hardly keep people from trying.
 In fact, given the frustrations and failures that accompany attempts to make great Pinot noir, it is surprising that so many try.
 But one experience with a great bottle of Pinot noir—the dancingly light, yet complex aromas, the silky palate feel and the gentle, earthy finish as soft as a lover’s kiss—will convince anyone of the heights that the grape can achieve.
 And we foolish winemakers fall under the spell of this most fickle partner.

-The 2014 COCO TOARU PINOT NOIR is our first effort from a new vineyard planted in Yoichi.
+The COCO TOARU PINOT NOIR was started from a new vineyard planted in Yoichi.

 The growers responsible are the KIMURAS, a family operation that grows more Pinot Noir (and has done so longer) than just about anyone else in Japan.
 We have known the family for a long time, and have admired greatly their dedication to quality Pinot noir growing.